The roles of the $T_{c\bar{s}0}(2900)^0$ and $D_0^*(2300)$ in the process $B^-\to D_s^+K^-\pi^-$: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Natural Science Foundation of China under Grant Nos.
-11775050, 12175037, and 12192263, the Natural Science Foundation of Henan under Grand Nos.
-222300420554, 232300421140, the Project of Youth Backbone Teachers of Colleges and Universities of Henan Province (2020GGJS017), the Youth Talent Support Project of Henan (2021HYTP002), and the Open Project of Guangxi Key Laboratory of Nuclear Physics and Nuclear Technology, No. NLK2021-08.
+11775050, 12335001, 12175037, and 12192263, the Natural Science Foundation of Henan under Grant Nos.
+222300420554, 232300421140, the Project of Youth Backbone Teachers of Colleges and Universities of Henan Province (2020GGJS017), and the Open Project of Guangxi Key Laboratory of Nuclear Physics and Nuclear Technology, No. NLK2021-08.